itslavrov/local_lakehouse/README.md

-# Local Lakehouse Environment
+# Lakehouse DevKit

-This repository contains a fully automated local Lakehouse setup built on **MinIO, Nessie, Trino, and Airflow**, combined with automation scripts for fast and repeatable deployment.
+This project provides a fully automated **local Lakehouse setup** built on **MinIO, Nessie, Trino, and Airflow**.

-The repository consists of two main directories:
+The environment is designed for quick provisioning, reproducible development, and consistent deployment across local machines and VK Cloud.

+### Repository Structure

-* **scripts/** — automation for dependency installation, environment generation, cloning/updating the Lakehouse repo, and starting/stopping the full stack
+* **scripts/** - automation for installing dependencies, generating environment files, and managing the full Lakehouse lifecycle.
-  (all scripts support `LAKEHOUSE_HOME`, defaulting to `/opt/lakehouse_repo`)

-* **lakehouse_repo/** — the Lakehouse environment itself (Docker Compose files, Airflow Dockerfile, configs, DBT setup, and DAGs)
+* **lakehouse_repo/** - the actual Lakehouse stack (Docker Compose, configs, DBT, Airflow, DAGs).
+* **image/** - Packer + Ansible configuration for building a custom Ubuntu 22.04 image in VK Cloud with all required tools preinstalled.

+### Summary

-Using these components, you can deploy a complete local Lakehouse instance on a clean Ubuntu machine in minutes, with secure secret generation and a standardized, script-driven workflow.
+With these components, you can deploy a complete Lakehouse environment in minutes - locally or in VK Cloud - using a standardized, fully automated workflow.

-This file provides a high-level overview.
-Detailed usage instructions are available inside the **scripts/** and **lakehouse_repo/** directories.

----